 For each procurement, Council must consider the associated risks with each quotation, expressions of interest or tender process.
-This extends to proactive variation management by assessing the supplier's understanding of the project and contingencies or exclusions referenced in the quotation or tender submission.
+This extends to proactive variation management by assessing the Supplier's understanding of the project and contingencies or exclusions referenced in the quotation or tender submission.
+Council must verify the financial capacity of a Supplier to undertake the project or deliver the services prior to contract execution.

-5.1.3 Proactive monitoring of Modern Slavery
+5.1.3 Modern slavery mitigation